PhotostatEditor/Photostat/README.md

 sudo ninja install
 ```

-Note: If you are having trouble with compiling, try [building with flatpak](#build-with-flatpak)
+Note: If you are having trouble with compiling, try [building with flatpak](#build-with-flatpak).

 ## Build With Flatpak